There are a few medication alternatives to methadone for those who experience adverse reactions, or have become addicted to methadone.

 Subutex

-Subutex, one of two brand names for buprenorphine, produces similar effects to methadone treatment though Subutex has a built-in ceiling effect that prevents users from abusing the drug, which is possible with methadone.
-Whereas methadone holds a Schedule II drug classification, Subutex belongs to the Schedule III class of drugs which comes with fewer government regulatory controls.
-As a Schedule III drug, Subutex can be administered by authorized physicians on an out-of-office basis, so patients don’t have to frequent a clinic on a daily basis.
+Subutex, one of two brand names for buprenorphine, produces similar effects to methadone treatment.
+However, Subutex has a built-in ceiling effect that prevents users from abusing the drug, which is possible with methadone.
+Whereas methadone holds a Schedule II drug classification, Subutex belongs to the Schedule III class and comes with fewer government regulatory controls.
+As a Schedule III drug, Subutex can be administered by authorized physicians on an out-of-office basis, so patients don’t have to frequent a daily clinic.

 Suboxone